nfroidure/whook/README.md

 ### Global overview

 This projects aims to make creating well documented and highly customizable REST APIs a breeze.
-It is the final outcome of my experience [building REST APIs with NodeJS](https://insertafter.com/en/blog/http_rest_apis_with_nodejs.html).
+It is based on years of experience [building REST APIs with NodeJS](https://insertafter.com/en/blog/http_rest_apis_with_nodejs.html).

 By relying on the [OpenAPI schemas](https://www.openapis.org/) to declare a new